hypermine-bc/hypersign/docs/problem-statement.md

 [*Approach 4*](#): To solve the problem of the same HASH, SPs came up with an idea of ‘SALT’.
 SALT is a fixed-length arbitrary value (per user) that is added to the input of HASH functions to create a unique HASH for every input, regardless of the input not being uniqu.

-The SPs then started to store the `HASH of (password + SALT)`.
+The SPs then started to store the `HASH of (password + random_SALT)`.
 SALT is stored in the same database along with the usernames and the HASH.
 This solution works and is still being used extensively.
 However, this again causes the challenge of storing the SALT in the same database; which is an exposure to risk of attack (a rainbow table would be useless).

 Example: password is *SECRET* and it is SALTed with *SALT* which is a total of 10 characters - *SECRETSALT*.
 The HASH of 256-bits is 32 characters.
 If a database has already been calculated for every possible sequence of 10 characters, then the HASH for *SECRETSALT* is already known.
-Adding the SALT created a vulnerability, rather than save the day.
+Adding the SALT did not actually help in this case.
 Yes, 256-bits is a lot to calculate but computational power in computers is growing exponentially.
 It was once believed that 64-bits would be secure forever.
 Ha-Ha.

 [*Approach 5*](#): Instead of storing plaintext SALT in the database, the SPs started adding `PEPPER` to the equation.
-Similar to SALT, ‘PEPPER’ is also an arbitrary value; but unlike SALT, it is unique for all users and is not stored in the same database and hence its a secret.
-Therefore SPs week now storing a `HASH of (password + random_SALT + unique_PEPPER)` in the database and to add an extra layer of security.
+Similar to SALT, *PEPPER* is also an arbitrary value; but unlike SALT, it is unique for all users and is not stored in the same database and hence its a secret.
+SPs now storing a `HASH of (password + random_SALT + unique_PEPPER)` in the database to add an extra layer of security.

 Now, If the PEPPER is to remain a critical secret, then it should also be expect to keep a file full of HASHed password secret too.
 PEPPERing is like adding a cheap master lock on an already locked bank vault.
 If we expect to keep our password file secret, then the whole debate about SALTing/PEPPERing is pointless because if an attacker does not have the HASHed password then our problem is anyway solved.